Mortadi/assignments/README.md

 assignments
 ===========

-All of the homeowrk assignments for IMM.
+All of the homework assignments for IMM.